-Approved by:
+This Edition approved by:

-IPEM President
+Dr Anna Barnes IPEM President

-Deputy Director, Professional & Standards Council
+Prof. Carl Rowbottom Director, Professional & Standards Council

-Vice President, Engineering

-Vice President, Medical Physics
+Dr Warren Macdonald Vice President, Engineering Mr Matthew Dunn Vice President, Medical Physics

 Policy Statements and Guidance provide expert advice from the Institute of Physics and Engineering in Medicine (IPEM) on a range of technical and scientific issues.
 This Guidance was endorsed by the IPEM President and the Vice Presidents for Engineering and Medical Physics, supported by the Deputy Chair of the Professional and Standards Council on 18th July 2022.
 It is made available under a Creative Commons copyright licence.
 Health institutions are free to make use of this expert advice under their own responsibility.